What to expect in Amboseli National Park Kenya

 Amboseli National Park

-This is nature’s Eden – Amboseli National Park is one of the best places in Africa to view large herds of elephants up close and spectacular vistas crowned by Mount Kilimanjaro, Africa’s highest peak.
-If you want to know what to expect in Amboseli National Park Kenya then read on.
+This is nature’s Eden – Amboseli National Park is one of the best places in Africa to view large herds of elephants up close.
+Read our safari guide to Kenya and what to expect in Amboseli National Park including postcard-perfect vistas crowned by Mount Kilimanjaro, Africa’s highest peak.
+Amboseli National Park.
+Safari accommodation and camps in Kenya’s wildlife Eden.
+Book with the experts.
+Packages and special deals available.

-This is one of Kenya’s most popular parks and the name Amboseli comes from a Maasai word “Empusel” meaning salty, dust.
-Nature lovers can explore five different habitats here ranging from the fascinating dried-up bed of Lake Amboseli, lush wetlands with sulphur springs, the extensive golden savannah and cool verdant woodlands.
-Find Amboseli National Park in the south in Loitoktok District, the Rift Valley Province, close to the border with Tanzania where the tallest mountain in Africa forms an unbelievable backdrop.
+This is one of Kenya’s most popular parks and the name Amboseli comes from the Maasai word “Empusel” meaning salty, dust.
+Nature lovers can explore the fascinating dried-up bed of Lake Amboseli, lush wetlands with sulfur springs, the extensive golden savannah, and cool verdant woodlands.
+The Park is located in the south of the Rift Valley Province, close to the border with Tanzania where Kili forms an unbelievable backdrop for selfies and Instagrammable wildlife shots.

 Highlights